 The wider you grip the bar, the pec muscles will activate more than the shoulders and triceps (Lehman, 2005).

-For example, if you measure the distance between your shoulders at 40cm, then a wide grip would be 80cm from index finger-to-index finger on the bar.
+For example, while laying flat for a barbell bench press, if you measure the distance between your shoulders at 40cm, then a wide grip would be 80cm from index finger-to-index finger for a bar bench press.

 Based on research from Duffey (2008), grip width in and of itself may not be the reason why the chest is activated more in a wider grip.
-But rather, it’s what the wider grip causes the elbow position to do.
-If the elbow position is directly under the bar (not in front) then it will recruit the chest muscles more.
-If the elbows tuck inward then the triceps can also be activated in the wider grip.
+But rather, it's what the wider grip causes the elbow position to do.
+If the elbow position is directly under the bar (not in front), it will recruit the chest muscles more.
+If the elbows tuck inward, the triceps can also be activated in the wider grip.

 Chest Muscles & Bench Angle